-As we have stated in the past, despite the market dynamics in play in the current environment, a transaction or series of transactions by the FHCF and possibly other insurance-related entities in the State of Florida (Citizens, FIGA) after a hurricane event has been generally untested and may significantly impact market dynamics for a specific transaction.
-In the pages that follow, we provide BofAML's estimate of the FHCF's current borrowing costs, as well as our view on the FHCF's unconstrained issuance capacity in the current market.
-If you have any questions, please contact the BofAML team.
+As we have stated in the past, and especially true in this market, despite the market dynamics in play in the current environment, a transaction or series of transactions by the FHCF and possibly other insurance-related entities in the State of Florida (Citizens, FIGA) after a hurricane event has been generally untested and may significantly impact market dynamics for a specific transaction.
+In the pages that follow, we provide BofA's estimate of the FHCF's current borrowing costs, as well as our view on the FHCF's unconstrained issuance capacity in the current market.
+If you have any questions, please contact the BofA team.

-"Bank of America Merrill Lynch" is the marketing name for the global banking and global markets businesses of Bank of America Corporation.
-Lending, derivatives, and other commercial banking activities are performed globally by banking affiliates of Bank of America Corporation, including Bank of America, N.A., Member FDIC.
-Securities, strategic advisory, and other investment banking activities are performed globally by investment banking affiliates of Bank of America Corporation ("Investment Banking Affiliates"), including, in the United States, BofA Securities, Inc. ("BofAS"), Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill"), and Merrill Lynch Professional Clearing Corp., ("MLPFC") all of which are registered broker-dealers and Members of SIPC, and, in other jurisdictions, by locally registered entities.
-References to BofAML herein refer to the institutional business of Merrill prior to May 13, 2019, and as of that date to BofAS.
-BofAS, Merrill, and MLPFC are registered as futures commission merchants with the CFTC and are members of the NFA.
-Investment products offered by Investment Banking Affiliates: Are Not FDIC Insured \ May Lose Value \ Are Not Bank Guaranteed.
+"Bank of America" and "BofA Securities" are the marketing names used by the Global Banking and Global Markets divisions of Bank of America Corporation.
+Lending, other commercial banking activities, and trading in certain financial instruments are performed globally by banking affiliates of Bank of America Corporation, including Bank of America, N.A., Member FDIC.
+Trading in securities and financial instruments, and strategic advisory, and other investment banking activities, are performed globally by investment banking affiliates of Bank of America Corporation ("Investment Banking Affiliates"), including, in the United States, BofA Securities, Inc. and Merrill Lynch Professional Clearing Corp., both of which are registered broker-dealers and Members of SIPC, and, in other jurisdictions, by locally registered entities.
+BofA Securities, Inc. and Merrill Lynch Professional Clearing Corp. are registered as futures commission merchants with the CFTC and are members of the NFA.
+Investment products offered by Investment Banking Affiliates: Are Not FDIC Insured • May Lose Value • Are Not Bank Guaranteed.